0xBEN/WriteupTemplates/Generic-Writeup-Template.md

   - "net user <username> /domain" or "Get-ADUser -Identity <username> -Properties *" to enumerate details about specific domain users
   - Not a local administrator and can't run PowerShell AD cmdlets?
     - See here: https://notes.benheater.com/books/active-directory/page/powershell-ad-module-on-any-domain-host-as-any-user
+  - Can you dump and pass/crack local user / admin hashes from the SAM using your current access?
-  - Can you dump credentials from LSA using your current access?
+  - Can you dump and pass/crack hashes from LSA using your current access?

 - *nix
   - Check if joined to a domain